verus-lang/verus/source/docs/guide/src/cargo_verus.md

 use vstd::prelude::*;
 ```

-Also include the following in the `Cargo.toml` file of each crate, to opt it into verification:
+To opt a crate into verification, include the following in its `Cargo.toml`:

 ```toml
 [package.metadata.verus]
 verify = true
 ```

-If the crate is not in a workspace, also add the following to suppress warnings about `cfg(verus_only)`:
+If the crate is not in a workspace, also add the following to suppress warnings
+about `cfg(verus_only)`:

 ```toml
 [lints.rust]